 Rate of endemism of animal species in Turkey is not as high as plants.
 Yet, Turkey forms the main range numerous globally threatened species.
 Moreover, current studies show that several endemic and threatened mammals, reptiles and amphibians occur in Turkey that remained unexplored until recently.
 Lycian salamanders (Lyciasalamandra sp.), frog species confined to the Taurus range and the Taurus suslic (Spermophilus taurensis) are examples of such rare species.
 The recent discoveries of two large mammals in Turkey, the globally threatened Mountain gazelle (Gazella gazella) and the regionally threatened Anatolian Leopard (Panthera pardus tulliana), are key indications of how unexplored Turkey’s biodiversity is.

 Status of some disjunct bird populations in Turkey is inadequately known, both ecologically and taxonomically.
-These include the Anatolian Mountain Crane (Grus grus archibaldii), Mountain Velvet Scoter (Melanitta fusca penicillata), the Taurus Mountain population of Brown Fish Owl, the distinct Beyşehir Lake population of large gulls – currently described as a transition population between Yellow-legged Gull and Armenian Gull – and some subspecies of passerines.
-Some articles indicate that these might be described as full new species.
-Further studies on these disjunct populations are of global conservation significance as most of them are threatened from extinction.
+These include the critically endangered Taurus Mountain population of Fish Owl, recently classified as a new species, Bubo (Ketupa) semenowi, although not widely recognized yet.
+Anatolian Mountain Crane (Grus grus archibaldii), the Velvet Scoters of East Anatolia, the distinct Beyşehir Lake population of large gulls – currently described as a transition population between Yellow-legged Gull and Armenian Gull – and Taurus Mountains populations of some other species.
+Further studies on these disjunct populations are of global conservation significance as most of these are threatened from extinction.